 The Reward Foundation has been accredited by the Royal College of General Practitioners of the United Kingdom to deliver a 1-day workshop on The Impact of Internet Pornography on Mental and Physical Health.
-We now advertise this workshop as Pornography, sexual dysfunctions and wellbeing.
+We now advertise this workshop as Pornography and sexual dysfunctions.
 Our training is evidence-based and includes the latest neuroscience research in the emerging field of internet addiction.
 We focus largely on the impact of internet pornography on health, relationships, attainment and relationships because its use is so widespread today.

 We have delivered training to primary and secondary school teachers; university students; sexual health officers; doctors and psychiatrists; nurses; sex clinic professionals; solicitors, advocates and judges; religious leaders; youth leaders; social workers including criminal justice social workers; senior prison managers, academics and civil servants.

 During late 2018 we presented this workshop in Belfast, Killarney, Edinburgh, Watford, London and Glasgow.
 Our audience was extended beyond the UK and Ireland, drawing participants from as far as Finland, Estonia and The Netherlands.

 New dates for 2019 will be added in the near future throughout the UK and the Republic of Ireland.

 Please contact us at firstname.lastname@example.org for an initial discussion about your training needs.
 We will tailor talks and workshops to meet your requirements.
 We accept commissions for work within the United Kingdom and beyond.
 Our main trainers have over 25 years’ experience each of working in a multi-cultural environment, with different age groups, educational levels and in countries across the world.